dermatologist/omopfhirmap/README.md

-# omopfhirmap for mapping FHIR <--> OHDSI OMOP CDMContributions
+# omopfhirmap for mapping FHIR <--> OHDSI OMOP CDM

 ## About